BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     <b>Bach:</b><br>
     "Johann, I agree.
 The most important thing in the world is culture, because only with a good culture can we enjoy all of the good things that are available to us".<br><br>
     <b>Goethe:</b><br>
-    "Then let's begin to create a new culture."
+    "Then let's begin to create a new culture."²
 </p>

 <p>